Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 22 Oktober 2025 23.36.08 UTC
+- WIB: Kamis, 23 Oktober 2025 00.27.38 UTC
-- WITA: Kamis, 23 Oktober 2025 00.36.08 UTC
+- WITA: Kamis, 23 Oktober 2025 01.27.38 UTC
-- WIT: Kamis, 23 Oktober 2025 01.36.08 UTC
+- WIT: Kamis, 23 Oktober 2025 02.27.38 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: motivational
+Kategori: friendship